manuelJung/redux-ruleset/docs/basicConcepts/react_to_events.md

 })
 ```

 A rule will only be touched when the target matches.
-This is, because rules are stored in a map, where the key is it's target.
+This is because rules are stored in a map, where the key is it's target.
 This gives redux-ruleset a huge performance boost.
 Even if you add dozens of rules you won't come into performance problems, because only a few rules will get touched per action.

-In Addition, it's possible to add conditions, when a rule should be executed.
+In addition, it's possible to add conditions, when a rule should be executed.
 When the `target` matches we can control with the `condition` key, whether the consequence should be applied or not.

 ```javascript
 import {addRule} from 'redux-ruleset'